-The number and quality of leads strongly depends on the method with which they were generated.
+The number and quality of leads strongly depend on the method with which they were generated.
 If you buy highly qualified leads from one supplier (be careful, keyword GDPR), the initial amount is high, because you simply have to invest in the leads.

-However, if you work in-house and acquire your leads with inbound / content marketing tools and tactics, these directly visible costs disappear.
+However, if you work in-house and acquire your leads with inbound/content marketing tools and tactics, these directly visible costs disappear.
 The costs for content management etc. are indirect.
 Nevertheless, you can directly compare the advertising methods in terms of their success:

 This approach gives you a clear picture of which measures cost more and provide better leads.

 In general, the cost of a qualified lead you generate online is quite high.
 However, the costs during the sales phase are lower because the leads are hotter and more willing to buy (of course, what the individual phases look like depends on your customer acquisition strategy).

 Find out which channels have low costs.
 Then you know how to use your marketing budget most effectively.
 The more evenly you can divide your marketing budget across the cheap channels, the more customers you win per fixed budget amount.

 Simply try it, with a spreadsheet it is pretty easy.
 Record your entire marketing budget for a year, quarter, or month.
 Add the cost per channel:

 For e-commerce companies that sell products, it is easy to figure out which pay-per-click ads lead to direct sales – due to conversion tracking.